In two previous posts (1) (2) I talked about trying to write custom RPGs. To summarize, here’s my working list of projects:

 Far better, I think, to have a single linear scale of success or failure, with the “nuanced” bits derived from a position on the scale.

-HeroQuest (the new RPG, not the old board game) had both player and GM roll a d20 and from their relative values derive which side succeede Divd or failed – assuming no tie – and whether the success/failure was marginal, minor, or major.
+HeroQuest (the RPG2, not the board game) had both player and GM roll a d20 and from their relative values derive which side succeede Divd or failed – assuming no tie – and whether the success/failure was marginal, minor, or major.

 Even that seems too complicated, though.
 I’d prefer a simple scale of Succeed, Tie, or Fail (“Win, Lose, or Draw”?), with improbable results denoting automatic or “Critical” successes/failures.